Technical Assistance Q&A

 Here are some recent questions from the field that our technical assistance team has addressed.
-To request technical assistance, please complete our request form.
+If you are a nonprofit or government professional needing help to improve services and supports for kinship/grandfamilies, please complete our request form.

 I’m the founder of a nonprofit providing support and assistance to kinship/grandfamilies.
 I’m looking for tools and resources when assistance is needed in accessing benefits like Temporary Assistance for Needy Families (TANF) and the Supplemental Nutrition Assistance Program (SNAP).
 Do you have information or guidance that we can share with families we serve?